LLNL/blt/docs/unit_testing.rst

 Each gtest or FRUIT file may contain multiple tests and is compiled into its own executable that can be run directly or as a ``make`` target.

+In this section, we give a brief overview of GTest and discuss how to add unit tests using the ``blt_add_test`` macro.

 Google Test (C++/C Tests)
 --------------------------